- Hemp-derived CBD products with less than 0.3% THC are federally legal in the U.S.

 Before going into airport specifics, let’s first address the question that’s likely on your mind – is CBD even legal?
 The answer, though not as simple as one might hope, is generally reassuring.

 Thanks to the 2018 Farm Bill, hemp-derived CBD containing no more than 0.3% THC is legal at the federal level in the United States.
-However, state laws still vary, so it’s essential to get familiar with local regulations before jet-setting with your CBD.
+However, state laws still vary, so getting familiar with local regulations before jet-setting with your CBD is essential.

 Moreover, you should be particularly careful if you plan to travel internationally.
 Different countries have different laws regarding CBD, and what’s legal in the US may be prohibited in other countries around the globe.